-USFS Applicability: For the National Forest, diversification of revenue-generating forest uses is a requirement (i.e., the 'should' is a 'shall'; see also Supplement to Indicator 5.4.b).
+USFS Applicability: For the National Forest, and wherever products are harvested and sold, diversification of revenue-generating forest uses-products is a requirement (i.e., the 'should' is a 'shall'; see also Supplement to Indicator 5.4.b).

-Indicator 5.2.aWhere forest products are harvested or sold, opportunities for forest product sales and services are given to local harvesters, value-added processing and manufacturing facilities, and other operations that are able to offer services at competitive rates and levels of service.
+Indicator 5.2.a Where forest products are harvested or sold, opportunities for forest product sales and services are given to local harvesters, value-added processing and manufacturing facilities, and other operations that are able to offer services at competitive rates and levels of service.